BrianInGermany/oldcardgames/content/_posts/en/2023-02-25-schafkopf.markdown

 Even if you have only one or two unters, if you play the first card you can sometimes pull all the opponents' unters in a single attempt.
 Whenever you don't play first, it's best you dont have any high scoring cards like a ten without also holding the respective ace-- otherwise these high-scorers may fall prey to opponents' aces.

 ### Solo
 A solo is a one-on-three game in which the *player* gets to choose the trump suit.
-Solos have 14 trumps, just like ace games:
+Solos have 14 trumps, just like Partner Games:

 | Cards by Trick Rank      | Point Value |
 | ------------------------ | ----------- |